maldorne/hexagon/docs/install/compile/readme.md

   * Allow `//` comments by default, uncommenting the `-DSLASHSLASH` flag in `dgd/src/Makefile`.
-  * Allow the use of closures by default, uncommenting the `-DCLOSURES` flag in `dgd/src/Makefile`.
   * Change the inner working of the `restore_object` kfun, so it does not reset all non-static variables that do not hold object values when restoring the object.
 This is the default mode in MudOS.